Kipotwo/ACIT-2520-Reminder-App/reminderApp/breakdownOfWork.md

 # Week Apr 20
 Aaron:
--Added social reminders partway
+-Added a friend controller for friend/social routes -Added social reminders partway
--Not sure how to make an add friend button, need to add functionality to database? maybe
+-Not sure how to make an add friend button,
+-Made a friend button in the nav bar to navigate to friends' reminder page -friend controller prints out each friend and their reminders

 Matthew Vu: API - Watched videos for app